•

 General

-Authors should submit their revised manuscript as a Microsoft Word document.
-The manuscript should be double spaced throughout, including the author affiliations, the Literature Cited, the figure captions, and the tables.
-The article should follow the style of Human Biology and should be written concisely.
+Authors should submit their revised manuscript as a MS Word document.
+The manuscript should be double spaced throughout, including the author affiliations, references, figure captions, and tables.
+The article should follow the style of Human Biology (see below) and should be written concisely.

 The manuscript should be organized as follows.
-The first page should be a title page, including the title of the paper, authors’ names, complete authors’ affiliations, and key words.
+The first page should be a title page, including the title of the paper, authors’ names, complete authors’ affiliations, email address of the communicating author, a short title, and key words.

 The second page should contain the abstract of the paper (500 words maximum).
-The abstract should give a summary of the article and not be merely descriptive of it.
+The abstract should give a summary of the article and not be merely descriptive.
 For example, state the results and the conclusions; do not use such phrases as “The results are discussed in terms of epidemiology.”
-The prereview made by the editors is based solely on the abstract and title; therefore the abstract should be exhaustive and informative.
+The pre-review made by the editor is based solely on the abstract and title; therefore the abstract should be well-written and informative.

-On the third page of the manuscript you should start the actual text.
-The text should contain the following sections: an introduction (untitled) outlining the background of your topic and stating your purpose in writing the present article; the materials and methods (the study population, statistical methods, measurement methods, etc.); the results; and a discussion, followed by a perspectives section, if needed.
-After the main text of your article, you should include a complete list of Literature Cited.
-In the text, you should cite references by author and date.
+The third page starts the actual text.
+The text should contain the following sections: an introduction (untitled) outlining the background of your topic and stating your purpose in writing the present article; the Materials and Methods (the study population, statistical methods, measurement methods, etc.); the Results; and a Discussion, followed by a Conclusions section, if needed, and finally, a complete list of Literature Cited.
+In the text, references should be cited by author and date; see examples below.
 In the Literature Cited section references should be in alphabetical order by author.
 The Literature Cited should include all references cited in the text, figure captions, and tables.
-Please do not pad your list with papers you do not cite.
-Following the Literature Cited section are the tables and the figure captions.
+Following the Literature Cited section are the tables and figures plus captions.
+Please ensure that all figures and tables are included in the single document submission.
+Please also upload each figure separately as an "additional file" upon submission.

 References